ciscoheat/sveltekit-flash-message/README.md

 1. Rename functions:

-- `initFlash` is deprecated, `getFlash` can now be used directly instead.
 - `loadFlashMessage` is deprecated and renamed to `loadFlash`.
+- `initFlash` is only needed for configuration, `getFlash` can be used directly in most cases.

-2. If you've added the `beforeNavigate` snippet that clears the flash message after navigation - it can now be removed since it's automatic (though it can be prevented by setting the `clearOnNavigate` option to `false`).
+2. If you've added the `beforeNavigate` snippet that clears the flash message after navigation, it's now automatic and can be removed.
+(It can be prevented by setting the `clearOnNavigate` option to `false`.)

 3. If you're using the snippet for clearing the message after a certain amount of time, you can remove it and use the `clearAfterMs` option instead.